Richard D. Fairbank Sells 3,891 Shares of Capital One Financial Co. (NYSE:COF) Stock

 Capital One Financial Co.
-(NYSE:COF) CEO Richard D. Fairbank sold 3,891 shares of the stock in a transaction on Tuesday, October 31st.
-The stock was sold at an average price of $100.88, for a total value of $392,524.08.
-Following the sale, the chief executive officer now owns 3,848,412 shares in the company, valued at approximately $388,227,802.56.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+(NYSE:COF) CEO Richard D. Fairbank sold 3,891 shares of the firm’s stock in a transaction dated Tuesday, November 7th.
+The stock was sold at an average price of $104.84, for a total value of $407,932.44.
+Following the sale, the chief executive officer now directly owns 3,848,412 shares in the company, valued at approximately $403,467,514.08.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.

-Capital One Financial (NYSE:COF – Get Free Report) last released its quarterly earnings data on Thursday, October 26th.
-The financial services provider reported $4.45 EPS for the quarter, topping the consensus estimate of $3.35 by $1.10.
-The firm had revenue of $9.37 billion for the quarter, compared to the consensus estimate of $9.21 billion.
-Capital One Financial had a return on equity of 9.77% and a net margin of 11.43%.
-The company’s quarterly revenue was up 6.4% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $4.20 earnings per share.
-Research analysts forecast that Capital One Financial Co. will post 12.19 EPS for the current fiscal year.
+Capital One Financial (NYSE:COF – Get Free Report) last issued its quarterly earnings results on Thursday, October 26th.
+The financial services provider reported $4.45 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.35 by $1.10.
+The business had revenue of $9.37 billion for the quarter, compared to analyst estimates of $9.21 billion.
+Capital One Financial had a net margin of 11.43% and a return on equity of 9.77%.
+The business’s revenue was up 6.4% compared to the same quarter last year.
+During the same period in the previous year, the business posted $4.20 earnings per share.
+On average, sell-side analysts predict that Capital One Financial Co. will post 12.28 earnings per share for the current year.

 Capital One Financial Dividend Announcement